tizendotnet/netcore-jenkins/README.md

 * core_setup_minor_version
 * patch_version

 The *project_version* is an official build version like 1.0.0 and 2.0.0.
 The *project_minor_version* is an optionary build version like preview2-25407-01.
 The above version information can be found at [nuget.org](https://www.nuget.org/) after Microsoft releases the official version.
 You can refer to the **Microsoft.NETCore.Runtime.CoreCLR** package for coreclr, the **Microsoft.NETCore.Platforms** package for corefx, and the **Microsoft.NETCore.App** package for core-setup.
 The *patch_version* is a version for managing patches that need to be reflected in relation to Tizen after Microsoft fixes the code for release.
-Such a version is managed by tag in Samsung github.
-The **jobs/scrits/generate_patch.sh** script can be used to create a patch file that needs to be reflected.
-If you put the generated file in the **patches** directory of current project and specify *patch_version* with the same name, it will build the code after applying the patch at the time of build.
+Such a version is managed by tag in Samsung github [coreclr](https://github.sec.samsung.net/dotnet/coreclr/tags) and [corefx](https://github.sec.samsung.net/dotnet/corefx/tags).
+The [jobs/scripts/generate_patch.sh](https://github.com/jyoungyun/netcore-jenkins/blob/master/jobs/scripts/generate_patch.sh) script can be used to create a patch file that needs to be reflected.
+If you put the generated file in the [patches](https://github.com/jyoungyun/netcore-jenkins/tree/master/patches) directory of current project and specify *patch_version* with the same name, it will build the code after applying the patch at the time of build.

 1. Download that version of package from [nuget.org](https://www.nuget.org/)
    * coreclr - Microsoft.NETCore.Runtime.CoreCLR